-2.10 Equality and Diversity
+2.11 Equality and Diversity

-- 2.10.1 SELEP is covered by the general equality duty as set out within the Equality Act 2010.
-Accordingly all decisions taken by the Accountability Board will pay 'due regard' to: - (a) eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the act; - (b) advance equality of opportunity between people from different equality groups; and - (c) foster good relations between people from different equality groups.
+- 2.11.1 SELEP is covered by the general equality duty as set out within the Equality Act 2010.
+Accordingly all decisions taken by the Accountability Board will pay 'due regard' to: - (a) eliminating unlawful discrimination, harassment and victimisation and other conduct prohibited by the act; - (b) advance equality of opportunity between people from different equality groups; and - (c) foster good relations between people from different equality groups.

-2.11 Principles of Public Life and Code of Conduct
+2.12 Principles of Public Life and Code of Conduct

-- 2.11.1 All SELEP members and officers are expected to adhere to their respective authority and business code of conducts or equivalent, however, as a minimum all members and officers must have regard to the following. - 2.11.2 Members of all SELEP boards are required to maintain high standards in the way they undertake their duties.
-As a member they are a representative of the SELEP, and therefore their actions impact on the way in which the SELEP is viewed by the public. - 2.11.3 All members are required to have regard to the Principles of Public life, known as the Nolan Principles, contained within the provisions of S.29(1) of the Localism Act 2011, and set out below: - (a) SELFLESSNESS To serve only the public interest and never improperly confer an advantage or disadvantage on any person. - (b) INTEGRITY Not to place themselves in situations where their integrity may be questioned, should not behave improperly and should on all occasions avoid the appearance of such behaviour. - (c) OBJECTIVITY- Make decisions on merit, including when making appointments, awarding Contracts or recommending individuals for rewards or benefits. - (d) ACCOUNTABILITY To be accountable to the public for their actions and the manner in which they carry out their responsibilities and should co-operate fully and honestly with any scrutiny appropriate to their Office. - (e) OPENNESS To be as open as possible about their actions and those of the SELEP and should be prepared to give reasons for those actions. - (f) HONESTY Not to place themselves in situations where their honesty may be questioned, should not behave improperly and should, on all occasions, avoid the appearance of such behaviour. - (g) LEADERSHIP Should promote and support these principles by leadership and by example and should always act in a way that secures or preserves public confidence. - 2.11.4 All board members and officers are required to act in a manner that takes in to account the following: - (a) You must treat others with respect - (b) You must uphold the law - (c) You must ensure that your personal behaviour promotes good relations.
+2.12.1 All SELEP members and officers are expected to adhere to their respective authority and business code of conducts or equivalent, however, as a minimum all members and officers must also have regard to the SELEP Code of Conduct which is published on the SELEP website.

+- 2.12.2 The Code requires that all members of all SELEP boards and respective officers maintain high standards in the way they undertake their duties.
+As a board member they are a representative of the SELEP, and therefore their actions impact on the way in which the SELEP is viewed by the public. - 2.12.3 The Code also reflects the requirement that all members are required to have regard to the Principles of Public life, known as the Nolan Principles, contained within the provisions of S.29(1) of the Localism Act 2011, and set out below: - (a) SELFLESSNESS To serve only the public interest and never improperly confer an advantage or disadvantage on any person. - (b) INTEGRITY Not to place themselves in situations where their integrity may be questioned, should not behave improperly and should on all occasions avoid the appearance of such behaviour. - (c) OBJECTIVITY- Make decisions on merit, including when making appointments, awarding Contracts or recommending individuals for rewards or benefits. - (d) ACCOUNTABILITY To be accountable to the public for their actions and the manner in which they carry out their responsibilities and should co-operate fully and honestly with any scrutiny appropriate to their Office. - (e) OPENNESS To be as open as possible about their actions and those of the SELEP and should be prepared to give reasons for those actions. - (f) HONESTY Not to place themselves in situations where their honesty may be questioned, should not behave improperly and should, on all occasions, avoid the appearance of such behaviour. - (g) LEADERSHIP Should promote and support these principles by leadership and by example and should always act in a way that secures or preserves public confidence.